 How does YouView work?

-Using this box of tricks you can watch and record TV (just like Sky+ or Virgin Media TiVo) but also jump straight to previously broadcast shows by going back in time on the programme guide.
+You can watch and record TV (just like Sky+ or Virgin Media TiVo), but also jump straight to previously broadcast shows by going back in time on the programme guide.

 YouView works in the background to deliver older shows via the catch-up services of the terrestrial channels, beaming them through your TalkTalk broadband line.

 It’s the best and easiest way to view on-demand TV without having to use a laptop or computer.
-The box itself contains a large hard disk and is made by Humax, you can find plenty of reviews online showing off all its many features.
+The box itself contains a large hard disk and is made by Humax; you can find plenty of reviews online showing off its features.

-If you’re considering a switch from another provider like Sky or BT then you simply need to go through the usual procedure for swapping providers, but using the TalkTalk TV package offers shown above to sign up.
+If you’re considering a switch from another provider such as Sky or BT then you simply need to go through the usual procedure for swapping broadband providers, using one of the TalkTalk TV package offers shown above to sign up.